Buy as much car insurance as you can afford.

 Consider the following, based on CarInsurance.com’s analysis of rates:

-CarInsurance.com consumer analyst Penny Gusner advises anyone with assets such as a home or savings to buy at least 100/300/100, but even higher limits of 50/100/50 are much better than your state minimum required to drive legally.
+CarInsurance.com consumer analyst Penny Gusner advises anyone with assets such as a home or savings to buy at least 100/300/100.
+Still, even higher limits of 50/100/50 are much better than your state minimum required to drive legally.
 After all, you’re on the hook for whatever your insurance company doesn’t pay.

 Enter your state in the search field to see how much you pay to boost liability from state minimum requirements to 50/100/50.

 CarInsurance.com commissioned Quadrant Information Systems to field rates from up to six major insurers in nearly every ZIP code of the country for three coverage levels.
-We’ve averaged rates here for state minimum liability limits and for $50,000 per person injured in an accident; up to $100,000 per accident, with $50,000 in property damag, by state for the driver profile of a 40-year-old male, 2016 Honda Accord, with good credit and no accidents.
+We’ve averaged rates here for state minimum liability limits and for $50,000 per person injured in an accident; up to $100,000 per accident, with $50,000 in property damage, by state for the driver profile of a 30-year-old male, 2019 Honda Accord, with good credit and no accidents.

 Combined single limit liability insurance: What it is and if it’s worth it

-When you are researching your options for liability insurance and what limits to buy, you may also want to consider a combined single limit policy (CSL), which typically give you more coverage and protection than split limit policies.
+When researching your options for liability insurance and what limits to buy, you may also want to consider a combined single-limit policy (CSL), which typically gives you more coverage and protection than split-limit policies.

 With CSL, the car insurance company would combine both bodily injury liability and property damage liability insurance under a single limit.
-The insurance company would pay up to the stated limit on a third-party claim regardless of whether the claim was for bodily injury or property damage or both.
+The insurance company would pay up to the stated limit on a third-party claim regardless of whether the claim was for bodily injury, property damage, or both.

 If you purchase a CSL policy and are at fault in an accident, you may be better covered for accidents than you would be with a split policy.
 Let’s look at an example where you are at fault in an accident and then look at it from both a split limit policy of 100/300/50 and a $300,000 CSL policy.